How Switches Forward Frames Explained

 frame forwarding

 After making the forwarding decision, the switch reads the source address field to update the CAM table.
 The source address field contains PC3's MAC address.
 This address is not available in the CAM table.
-The switch adds a new entry for it in the table.
+The switch adds a new entry to the table.
 The switch forwards the frame from port 1.
 The frame reaches PC1.

 ComputerNetworkingNotes CCNA Study Guide How Switches Forward Frames Explained